Call for Proposals

 The National Initiative for Cybersecurity Education (NICE) Workforce Framework (NICE Framework) was originally published as NIST Special Publication 800-181 in 2017.
 NICE has issued several updates regarding the Framework, including draft Task, Knowledge, and Skill (TKS) statements, Ability Statements, and Competency Areas, and a report to Congress, “Measuring Cybersecurity Workforce Capabilities: Defining a Proficiency Scale for the NICE Framework.”
 The Cybersecurity Skills Journal is seeking manuscript proposals that examine the usefulness, benefits, and challenges associated with the adoption, adaptation, or extension of the current NICE Framework, including the draft Competencies and report on measuring capabilities, to improve learning and advance the state of cybersecurity capability maturity.

-Timeline for the Special Issue: NICE Framework – 2023 Volume
+Timeline for the Special Issue: NICE Framework, VOL. 2

 The goal of the Cybersecurity Skills Journal: Practice and Research (CSJ) is to stimulate professional discussion and advance the interdisciplinary field of cybersecurity through the publication of scholarly works of value and interest to the profession.
 To encourage the community to engage in critical discussions surrounding the broader cybersecurity workforce, CSJ invites practitioners, scholars, and educators to propose and lead live virtual Focus Groups that will explore specific challenges and persistent problems related to raising the capabilities of the cybersecurity workforce.
 Proposals may address any aspect of research into cybersecurity but must align with the Journal’s mission: emphasis should be placed on enhancing the capabilities of the cybersecurity practitioner, educator, or researcher.